 What about Vivitrol®?

-Vivitrol® can be an effective option for individuals who are having difficulty remaining abstinent from alcohol or opiates in early recovery.
-Lin and Aaron work closely with psychiatrists who can assist with medication-assisted treatments.
+Vivitrol® can be an effective option for individuals who are having difficulty remaining abstinent from alcohol or opiates in early recovery, and the team’s psychiatrists can prescribe Vivitrol if appropriate.

-I currently have a legal case, can Lin and Aaron help?
+I currently have a legal case, can Family Addiction Specialist help?

 Yes.
-Lin and Aaron have extensive experience working with the legal system.
+Family Addiction Specialist has extensive experience working with the legal system.
 If you currently have a drug or alcohol related legal case (e.g., DUI/DWI, criminal case, child protective services order), they will work with you and your legal representative to advocate for you.
+However, Family Addiction Specialist only works with individuals who acknowledge having a problem and are motivated to change and engage in the recovery process.

-I'm not sure if your services are right for me or if I will work well with Lin and Aaron.
+I'm not sure if your services are right for me or if I will work well Family Addiction Specialist.
 How can I be sure?

-Lin and Aaron firmly believe in the importance of matching individuals with the appropriate professionals who can best serve them.
-As such, if Lin and Aaron’s coaching services are not right for you, they will refer you to appropriate professionals who are better suited to meet your needs.
-Lin and Aaron can often determine this rightness of fit from an initial phone screening or assessment.
-And if a client should ever need a higher level of care, Lin and Aaron will refer clients to the appropriate services.
-Lin and Aaron’s focus is always on doing what is best for their clients.
+The team at Family Addiction Specialist firmly believes in the importance of matching individuals with the appropriate professionals who can best serve them.
+As such, if Family Addiction Specialist’s coaching services are not right for you, they will refer you to appropriate professionals who are better suited to meet your needs.
+The team at Family Addiction Specialist can often determine this rightness of fit from an initial phone screening or initial assessment.
+If a client should ever need a higher level of care, Family Addiction Specialist will refer clients to the appropriate services that meet the client’s needs.
+Family Addiction Specialist’s focus is always on doing what is best for their clients.

 Do I need detox or rehab?

 You may.
-Lin and Aaron can often determine this by an initial phone screening.
-If detox or rehab is needed, Lin and Aaron can refer you to an appropriate facility.
+Family Addiction Specialist can often determine this by an initial phone screening.
+If inpatient detox or inpatient treatment is needed, Family Addiction Specialist can refer you to an appropriate facility or psychiatrist who offers at-home detox services.

 Do I have to go to 12-step meetings?

 Absolutely not.
-While Lin and Aaron do believe that 12-step programs are a great pathway to sustainable long-term recovery for some individuals, they do not believe that 12-step meetings are the only pathway to achieve recovery.
-If you have never given 12-step meetings a chance, Lin and Aaron will likely encourage you to give them a try.
-However, if you have been to numerous 12-step meetings and have not benefited from them, Lin and Aaron will not waste anymore of your time.
-Lin and Aaron work well with individuals who have had unsuccessful attempts at recovery through conventional treatment approaches such as 12-step groups and want to try a different approach to recovery.
-Lin and Aaron also are certified in harm reduction techniques to better assist individuals who are not interested in abstinence-based approaches to recovery.
+While the team at Family Addiction Specialist believes that 12-step programs are a great pathway to sustainable long-term recovery for some individuals, they do not believe that 12-step meetings are the only pathway to achieve recovery.
+If you have never given 12-step meetings a chance, your provider will likely encourage you to give them a try, or try other mutual help groups such as SMART Recovery or Refuge Recovery.
+However, if you have been to numerous 12-step meetings and have not benefited from them, your provider will not waste anymore of your time.
+Family Addiction Specialist works well with individuals who have had unsuccessful attempts at recovery through conventional treatment approaches such as 12-step groups and want to try a different approach to recovery.

 What is addiction?
 How do I know if my loved one has a problem?

 Identifying as having an “addiction” or being an “addict” or “alcoholic” can be stigmatizing, shaming, and uncomfortable.
 Whether you identify as such or prefer other terms such as “have a problem with alcohol,” “have a substance use disorder,” “binge drinker,” “drinking to excess,” “enjoy partying too much,” etc. is ultimately up to you.
 All that matters is that you notice there is something wrong with your behavior or that you have a feeling that it is becoming progressively worse and want to do something before your life spirals (further) out of control.
-For purposes of this website, Lin and Aaron use the term “addiction” to be all encompassing and to identify the problematic behavior.
+For purposes of this website, Family Addiction Specialist uses the term “addiction” to be all encompassing and to identify the problematic behavior.

 Addiction involves having a need to continue using a particular substance such as alcohol, drugs, or food; using a particular thing such as the Internet or porn; or engaging in a particular activity such as sex or gambling.
 Addictions become problematic when an individual continues to engage in their addictive behavior despite adverse consequences to the individual or to those around them.
 Despite these consequences, the individual is led back to their addiction due to physical compulsion and/or obsessive thoughts.
 Some common signs of addiction are loss of control, preoccupation with the substance/thing/activity, and failed attempts to stop the addictive behavior.
 With substance use addictions, these signs may also include tolerance and withdrawal.